RiturajKulshresth/InstaUploader/README.md

 ## ToDo

 - Implement a scheduler for daily uploads.
+- Let users choose a folder instead of downloading

 Feel free to contribute to this project and enhance its functionality!